pizza-droid/cinnamon/README.md

 cinnamon setup
 ```

 > The setup wizard asks for a TMDB API key ([Create a free account here](https://www.themoviedb.org/signup)), the api key is used for show and movie information.
-If you skip it, `search` & `watch` fall back to an **experimental** 2embed metadata proxy (no key needed) — it works but is less reliable.
+If you skip it, it will use an **experimental** 2embed search (no key needed), it works but is less reliable.